A complete CNC machining process relies on a well-designed tooling system to ensure efficiency, accuracy, and productivity.

 Drilling the workpiece to create small points is possible with center drill bits and developing precise spots using twist drills.
 Besides, ejector drills help make deep holes.

-There comes a much more versatile option than drill bits end mills.
-It's eight flutes specific for removing materials without pre-drilling in minimum time.
+There comes a much more versatile option than drill bits and end mills.
+It's eight flutes specifically for removing materials without pre-drilling in the minimum time.

-Before milling the workpiece, you've to prepare the initial material for the next phase.
+Before milling the workpiece, you have to prepare the initial material for the next phase.
 Face mills insert multiple cutters to create flat sections of the pre-material.

 For complex operations, both side and face cutters are used to cut grooves along with the sidewalls of the workpiece.